PoyitoChicken/InitLinuxDistro/README.md

-# initFedoraSec | ALFA VERSION COPY AT YOUR OWN RISK
+# Init Linux Distros | ALFA VERSION COPY AT YOUR OWN RISK
 Install DB and CyberSec dependencies for FedoraSec

 ## Process